bahrus/todo/README.md

 "declarative syntax" as opposed to "declarative programming."

 JSON is useful for being able to describe simple JavaScript objects, declaratively, and in plain text format.
-Like XML, it can be parsed without any side effects on existing code.
+Like XML, it can be safely parsed without any side effects on existing code.
 This safety feature contributes to the popularity of the format.
 Another advantage of loading declarative syntax separately as JSON, vs embedded inside a JavaScript file, is that it is [typically faster to load] (https://jsperf.com/json-parse-vs-eval).